A: It depends. There are two possible ways to sign up after the registration deadline:

 A: Injured players may be replaced at no cost prior to the 5th game of the season, according to the following rules:

-Yes, any request to unregister and receive a full refund before the posted registration deadline will be honored.
+Before the posted registration deadline, any request to unregister will be honored, and that player will receive a full refund.
+Refund requests made after the registration deadline will be handled as follows:

 A: No. Unregistered substitute players are not permitted for any reason.
 All players must be registered with the league and listed on your roster.
 If an unregistered player is found to be playing, your team will forfeit the game.
 However, new players may join your roster prior to the 5th game with the approval of the team captain (see FAQ section on late registrations).
 Also, no player may register to play only one or two games; players may register for the full or partial season only.